Swan maiden: North America

-In a Yuchi tale, A Hunter Who Captured a Woman from the Sky, collected in 1931, a man was hunting when he saw something descending from heavens carrying people with it, some pretty women among them.
+In a Yuchi tale, A Hunter Who Captured a Woman from the Sky, collected in 1931, a man was hunting when he saw something descending from the heavens, carrying people with it, some of them pretty women.
 He captured and married one of the women.

-In a Creek tale from Alabama, The Celestial Skiff, recorded in 1929, a group of people descend from the sky in a canoe.
-At one time, a man manages to capture one woman of that group and has many children with her.
+In a Creek tale from Alabama, The Celestial Skiff, recorded in 1929, a group of people descends from the sky in a canoe.
+At one time, a man manages to capture one woman from that group and has many children with her.
 Years later, the woman tries to climb onto the canoe to return to the sky.

 The Star Wife or Star Women

-A third occurrence of the supernatural spouse from above is the Star Women or, in the words of E. Hartland, "The Star's Daughter".
+A third occurrence of the supernatural spouse from above is the Star Woman or, in the words of E. Hartland, "The Star's Daughter".
 Scholars see a possible relation of this character with the Swan Maiden legend.

 Native American

 Overview

 The motif of the Star Maiden can be found in Native American folklore and mythology, as the character of the Star Wife: she usually descends from heaven in a basket along with her sisters to play in a prairie or to bathe in a lake, and a mortal male, entranced by her figure, plans to make her his own.
 It is later discovered that she is a maiden from the stars or a star herself who came down to Earth.

-According to Anthony Wonderley, despite the "very close similarity" between both tales, ethnologue John Bierhorst calls this North American tale the "Sky Maidens": a group of maidens descend from the heavens in a basket to dance of play ball.
-Wonderley locates the tale in the Southeast, among the Shawnee, the Pawnee and possibly among the Iroquois (since the Iroquois tale was written down after 1900).
+According to Anthony Wonderley, despite the "very close similarity" between the two tales, ethnologist John Bierhorst calls this North American tale the "Sky Maidens": a group of maidens descends from the heavens in a basket to dance and play ball.
+Wonderley locates the tale in the Southeast, among the Shawnee, the Pawnee, and possibly among the Iroquois (since the Iroquois tale was written down after 1900).